isakpulkki/15PuzzleSolver/README.md

 ## Instructions

 To run this application, you must have Python3 and Poetry installed.
-Clone the repository to your preferred location.
+Clone the repository to your preferred location, note that Git Large File Storage extension is needed.

-The repository provides a pre-built additive pattern database with a groupings of (6, 6, 3), but you can customize the groupings by modifying the code in [build.py](https://github.com/isakpulkki/15PuzzleSolver/blob/main/src/logic/builder.py), and rebuilding the database.
-Notice that the building can take a lot of time.

 ```bash
 # Install dependencies